-In many cases, medicinal plants parts are used raw and do not require preparation, those are only disinfected with chlorine and crushed or ground, then applied as poultices to heal superficial wounds.
+In many cases, medicinal plant parts are used raw and do not require preparation, those are only disinfected with chlorine and crushed or ground, then applied as poultices to heal superficial wounds.
 They are also chewed and consumed to control blood sugar concentration, cholesterol, and high blood pressure.
 Some local people mentioned that they consume garlic, onion, coriander and parsley periodically to reduce the risk of diabetes and high blood pressure.
 Raw stems of several Cactaceae are very commonly used to heal endocrine illnesses, digestive issues and low cholesterol; they are prepared by washing the cladodes (stems), removing the thorns, grinding the material and drinking the solution.
-The milled pulp (Lophophora) is frequently mixed with alcohol and marijuana to be used as cataplasm to heal arthritis and muscle pain in the limbs, a very common method of healing in Mexican culture [6].
+The milled pulp (Lophophora) is frequently mixed with alcohol and marijuana to be used as a cataplasm to heal arthritis and muscle pain in the limbs, a very common method of healing in Mexican culture [13, 59].
 A variety of plant families are prepared as poultices including almost all parts of the plant (stems, leaves, fruits, bark and inflorescences) and are used in a variety of ways: boiled, ground and raw.
-In Iturbide, one of the most common genera prepared in this way is Amphipterygium, whose bark is boiled and applied as cataplasm to serve as an antibiotic.
-Its bark is sed to prevent cytotoxic proliferation, as an antibacterial agent [76] and to heal gastritis and stomach pains [77].
-The leaves of plants in the genus Buddleja are used as cataplasm to heal epidermic wounds, and these species also produce methanolic extracts from cell cultures which have photoprotective effects on the skin due to their production of secondary phenolic metabolites [78].
-Opuntia and Cylindropuntia stems are commonly used as forage, food and poultice in Iturbide, but also to treat diarrhea [79].
+In Iturbide, one of the most common genera prepared in this way is Amphipterygium, whose bark is boiled and applied as a cataplasm to serve as an antibiotic.
+Its bark is used to prevent cytotoxic proliferation, as an antibacterial agent [63], and to heal gastritis and stomach pains.
+The leaves of plants in the genus Buddleja are used as a cataplasm to heal epidermic wounds, and these species also produce methanolic extracts from cell cultures which have photoprotective effects on the skin due to their production of secondary phenolic metabolites [64].
+Opuntia and Cylindropuntia stems are commonly used as forage, food and poultice in Iturbide, but also to treat diarrhea.